 Abstract

 The purpose of this paper is to find out how machine learning works.
-We have looked into the history and researched what tools that are currently being used.
+We have looked into the history and researched what tools are currently being used.
 We discuss what ways machine learning is used in one’s everyday life and the implications it may have on society; and in conclusion, why we, as developers and programmers, should be familiar with this technological tool.

 Introduction

 The idea of teaching a machine to learn from experience goes back many decades.
 Beginning in 1952 an employee at IBM, Arthur Samuel, wrote the first computer learning program.
 This was a game of checkers, and the computer improved at the game the more it played.
 Over the intervening decades massive leaps in machine learning have been made.
-Currently many companies whose websites are utilized millions of times daily, make use of these advancements in learning-algorithms to do what they hope is make our lives and searches for things simpler and easier.
+Currently many companies whose websites are utilized millions of times daily, make use of these advancements in learning-algorithms to do what they hope is make our lives simpler and easier.
 Despite the good intentions behind the use of these tools this is not always the case.
-In this paper we discuss the concept of machine learning generally overall and provide some specific examples of both the good and the bad.
+In this paper we discuss the concept of machine learning broadly and provide some specific examples of both the negative and positive effects this technology is having.

 What is Machine Learning?
 A Brief History